sonicsmith/tokenized-realty/README.md

 # Tokenized Realty 🏠

-Chainlink Fall 2022 Hackathon entry
+Chainlink Fall 2022 Hackathon entry.

+> Tokenized Realty helps property owners insure against market value depreciation while
+> also providing investors a way to buy into the property market at no minimum cost.

 ### Build status: